-On Value: sets the luminosity level desired in the LED channel during the "ON" state.

-On Type: sets the dimming type to be applied during the timed switch-on of the LED module, being the possible options: At once, Smooth 1 and Smooth 2.
+- On Value: sets the luminosity level desired in the LED channel while the timed "ON" status is active. - On type: sets the dimming type to be applied during the timed switch-on of the LED module, being the possible options: At once, Smooth 1 and Smooth 2.
 See section 3.3 for the parameterisation of the dimming types.